deeplearning4j/deeplearning4j/rbm-mnist-tutorial.md

 MNIST derives from NIST, and stands for “Mixed National Institute of Standards and Technology.”
 The MNIST database reshuffles the NIST database's thousands of binary images of handwritten digits in order to better train and test various image recognition techniques.
 A full explanation of why MNIST is preferable to NIST can be found on [Yann LeCun's website](http://yann.lecun.com/exdb/mnist/).

 Each image in the MNIST database is a 28x28 pixel cell, and each cell is contained within a bounding box, the four lines of pixels that frame it.
 The image is centered according to the center of mass of its pixels.
-Reconstructed with DL4J nets, they look like this:
+Reconstructed with DL4J nets, the numbers look like this:

 ![Alt text](../img/mnist_render.png)